 - Sleep problems.
 At least 90% of people with depression have either insomnia or hypersomnia, meaning they sleep too much.

 - Big change in appetite, often causing either weight loss or weight gain

 - Trouble concentrating

-- Agitation, restlessness, and irritability or inactivity and withdrawal
+- Agitation, restlessness, irritability or inactivity, and withdrawal

 - Recurring thoughts of death or suicide

 - Not being interested in sex

 No one knows exactly what causes depression, though scientists believe a combination of physical, genetic, and environmental factors are involved.
 People with depression may have abnormal levels of brain chemicals called neurotransmitters, including serotonin, dopamine, and norepinephrine.
 These things may contribute to having depression:

 - Heredity.
 A gene called SERT that controls the brain chemical serotonin has been linked to depression.
 In addition, some studies show that people with depressed family members are more likely to be depressed.